Project

 Should we partner with https://carsharing247.com/ or similar?
 Could also be good for a crowdsale.
 Coop tokens (the same those dedicating their cars get).

-#39 Updated by didi about 7 years ago
+#39 Updated by didi over 7 years ago

 Conversation with Nejc: